-Semester - 2.5 Credits Prerequisite: None
+Semester - 2.5 Credits Prerequisite: None Offered in Grades 9, 10, 11, 12

 In this course students will develop interdisciplinary knowledge and skills in science, technology, engineering and math (STEM) through design oriented project-based learning, critical thinking, and problem-solving.
 With a focus on Engineering, students will learn about our original "DECIDER" design process and use it to problem solve and design on hands-on projects such as model skyscrapers and solar powered inventions.
 Students will also have the opportunity to develop their own Smartphone app, introducing them to foundations of computer software design and coding.
 This course is credited toward the 21st Century Life Careers/Career Technical Education credit requirement for graduation.